kubernetes-retired/service-catalog/docs/walkthrough.md

 **Note:** In the event you need to start the walkthrough over, the easiest way is to execute `helm delete --purge catalog`.

-## Step 2 - Understand Service Catalog Components
+## Step 2 - Understanding Service Catalog Components

 The service catalog API has five main concepts: